igraph/rigraph_revdep_checks/problems.md

 ```
 checking dependencies in R code ...
 NOTE
-'library' or 'require' call to ‘igraph’ which was already attached by Depends.
+'library' or 'require' call to âigraphâ which was already attached by Depends.
   Please remove these calls from your code.
 ```
 ```
 checking S3 generic/method consistency ...
 NOTE
 Found the following apparent S3 methods exported but not registered:
   plot.jgl print.jgl
-See section ‘Registering S3 methods’ in the ‘Writing R Extensions’
+See section âRegistering S3 methodsâ in the âWriting R Extensionsâ
 manual.
 ```
 ```